 Agedashi is silken tofu encased in a gelatinous yet crisp coating of potato starch and swimming in umami-packed tsuyu.
 The truffled mushrooms add delicious complexity to this already luxurious agedashi tofu recipe.

 This Onsen Tomago is a popular dish on delectabilia.
-One of the reasons it works is the addition of truffle flavor.
+One of the reasons it works is the addition of truffle flavour.
 Egg and truffles are a combination made in (utopia of your choice).
 So, would the taste of truffle enhance the agedashi tofu like it enhanced the slow-cooked egg?
 Indeed it does.

 The importance of quality ingredients